gkaguirrelab/gkaModelEye/README.md

 To install and configure the repository, first install [toolboxToolbox (tBtB)](https://github.com/ToolboxHub/ToolboxToolbox), which provides for declarative dependency management for Matlab.
 Once tBtB is installed, the code (and all its dependencies) will be installed and readied for use with the command `tbUse('gkaModelEye');`.
 If you do not wish to use tBtB, add the [quadfit toolbox](https://www.mathworks.com/matlabcentral/fileexchange/45356-fitting-quadratic-curves-and-surfaces) to your path.

-A good place start is to render the model eye for different poses and examine the parameters of the pupil ellipse.
+A good place to start is to render the model eye for different poses and examine the parameters of the pupil ellipse.
 This example renders an emmetropic right eye, observed in the near infra-red range, that is rotated to -30 degrees azimuth, -5 degrees elevation, and has a pupil aperture 2 mm in radius.
 ```
     sceneGeometry=createSceneGeometry();
     eyePose = [-30 -5 0 2];